ACLS Certification - Official Site | Powered by CPR.com

 • PR INTERVAL: no PR interval because the focus is in the ventricles.

-• QRS COMPLEX: wide and bizarre; 0.12 seconds or greater; T wave is usually the opposite direction of the R wave.
+• QRS COMPLEX: wide and bizarre; 0.12 seconds or greater; T wave is usually in the opposite direction of the R wave.

 Ventricular Fibrillation

-In ventricular fibrillation (VF), an extremely irritable ventricular focus causes impulses to fire in such a chaotic manner the ventricles begin fibrillating.
+In ventricular fibrillation (VF), an extremely irritable ventricular focus causes impulses to fire in such a chaotic manner that the ventricles begin fibrillating.
 In essence, the heart merely quivers rather than beating forcefully.

 Ventricular fibrillation is a lethal arrhythmia because the fibrillating heart does not send blood to the rest of the body.5 VF has a distinct pattern and is one of the easiest arrhythmias to identify.
 There are no waves or complexes.
 It is a simple, grossly chaotic fibrillatory pattern.
 Patients in VF will be unconscious, apneic, and lack any palpable pulses.